eProsima/Integration-Service-docs/docs/overview.rst

         virtual void on_received_data(eprosima::fastrtps::types::DynamicData* data);
     };

-ISSubscriber doesn't have a default implementation, so this default behaviour is provided by the builtin RTPS Bridge.
+ISReader doesn't have a default implementation, so this default behaviour is provided by the builtin RTPS Bridge.
 Any custom bridge that needs to define its subscriber, must implement at least both :class:`on_received_data` methods.
 If one of them isn't needed, just implement as follows: